-The verses are a solemn and slow paced.
-Acoustic guitars, a simple beat and a longing saxophone add a bit of color to the soundscape you’re in.
+The verses are solemn and slow-paced.
+Acoustic guitars, a simple beat, and a longing saxophone add a bit of color to the soundscape you’re in.
 It’s not perfect but it still has some beauty to it.

 By the time the song wraps up, you’ll be feeling a certain warmth but, at the same time, emptiness.
 And that’s what makes this song beautiful and a perfect send-off of sorts.

 Daisuke Ono keeps on improving as a solo artist.
 His vocals are much smoother than before and he’s starting to show some range beyond his trademark baritone range.